kacasey8/fuzzy-sansa/README.md

 Unfortunately no bash script, so you'll have to test each function by hand, but it shouldn't be too bad.
 If you don't fail, the diff will report nothing and you can go on to the next test.
 If you fail, try opening the .circ file with logicism and manually walk through the test.

+use bash test.sh or bash mactest.sh to run all the tests at once.